percona/pmm-doc/docs/setting-up/client/mongodb.md

 ```

 !!! note alert alert-primary ""
-    If you have already [added the MongoDB service to PMM](#add-service), you should restart the PMM agent service after changing the profiling level.
+    If you have already [added the MongoDB service to PMM](#add-service), make sure to restart the PMM agent service after adjusting the profiling level.

 ## Add service